Understand how people interact in the social world

 This module will:

 You'll take specialist social psychology modules and gain a solid grounding in research methods.
-You will also get to pursue your own interests by selecting two option modules from a wide range of subjects.
+You will also be able to pursue your own interests with option modules from a wide range of subjects.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.